Welcome to PyTASER’s documentation!#

 Introduction#

-PyTASER is a Python (3.9+) library built for simulating transient absorption spectroscopy (TAS) features from DFT calculations.
-The goal of this library is to simulate TAS spectra for comparison with and interpretation of experimental spectra.
+PyTASER is a Python library for simulating differential absorption spectra in compounds using quantum chemical calculations, including transient (TAS) and differential (DAS) absorption spectroscopies.
+The goal of this library is to simulate spectra for comparison with and interpretation of experiments.
 The main features include:

-• Spectra for different conditions: temperature and carrier concentrations
+• Spectra for different temperature and carrier density conditions

 Background#

-TAS is a powerful pump-probe tool to characterise the excited states of materials.
-It can be used to understand microscopic processes in photochemical and electrochemical transformations, including phenomena such as electron trapping and carrier recombination.
+TAS is a powerful pump-probe tool to characterise the excited states of materials, while DAS can be used to represent how changes in a system affects its ground-state optical absorption spectra.
+These techniques can be used to understand microscopic processes in photochemical and electrochemical transformations, including phenomena such as electron trapping and carrier recombination.

 The drawback is that TAS spectra are difficult to interpret, especially for crystals where the specific valence and conduction band structure can give rise to complex features.
 Our goal here is to predict TAS features from first-principles starting from the most simple models of static excitations through to the kinetics of relaxation of the excited state back to the ground state.